timker/docs/wiki/Add-ServiceStack-Reference.md

 - `/types/swift` - Swift
 - `/types/java` - Java
 - `/types/kotlin` - Kotlin
+- `/types/typescript` - TypeScript
-- `/types/typescript.d` - TypeScript
+- `/types/typescript.d` - Ambient TypeScript Definitions
 - `/types/fsharp` - F#
 - `/types/vbnet` - VB.NET
 - `/types/metadata` - Metadata

 ## Limitations

-In order for Add ServiceStack Reference to work consistently across all supported languages without .NET semantic namespaces, DTO's includes an additional restriction where each Type must be uniquely named.
-You can get around this restriction by sharing the ServiceModel.dll where your DTO's are defined instead.
+In order for Add ServiceStack Reference to work consistently across all supported languages without .NET semantic namespaces, DTOs includes an additional restriction where each Type must be uniquely named.
+You can get around this restriction by sharing the ServiceModel.dll where your DTOs are defined instead.

 ## Using with IIS Windows Authentication